 When a Resource supports multiple instances the Resource value in the payload is an array of Resource Instances.

-Resource attributes MAY be set by a LWM2M Server using the Write Attribute Operation on the corresponding path, and can be accessed using the Discover Operation.
+Resource attributes MAY be set by a LWM2M Server using the “Write Attributes” Operation on the corresponding path, and can be accessed using the Discover Operation.
 One or more attributes can be written at a time, whereas only one attribute can be read at a time.
 The values of these attributes are used by the Information Reporting interface to determine how often Notifications are sent regarding that Resource.
 A LWM2M Client MAY support a set of these attributes for each LWM2M Server it is configured for.